Ingredients

 A minimalist yet elegant Tuscan tagliata: grilled beef tenderloin, sweet roasted Roma tomatoes, olive oil–poached baby artichokes, baked potato, and a glossy balsamic reduction.

-- 2 olive oil–poached baby artichokes (see recipe)
+- 80 g olive oil–poached baby artichokes (see recipe)

 - Sea salt and freshly cracked black pepper, to taste